huggingface/blog/synthetic-data-generator.md

 #### 2. Configure and Refine

-Refine your generated sample dataset by adjusting the system prompt and task-specific settings to get the results you're after.
+Refine your generated sample dataset by adjusting the `system prompt`, which has been generated based on your description and by adjusting the task-specific settings.
+This will help you get to the specific results you're after.
 You can iterate on these configurations by hitting the “Save” button and regenerating your sample dataset.
 When you are satisfied with the config, continue to step 3.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/synthetic-data-generator/step2.png" style="width: 100%;">